Liam Henderson: Return to Empoli

-Aged 25, in August 2021 Henderson returned to Serie A for the first time since his spell at Verona.
+Aged 25, in August 2021, Henderson returned to Serie A for the first time since his spell at Verona.
 He transferred to Empoli who had been promoted as Serie B champions in Henderson's season at Lecce.
 He signed for Aurelio Andreazzoli, newly returned for his 3rd spell as Empoli Head Coach.

 His first Serie A goal was an equaliser at home on 9 January 2022 versus Sassuolo.
-If again discounting Joe Baker, that goal made Henderson the fifth Scot to score in men's Serie A. Henderson was again behind Law, Jordan and Souness, and now also Aaron Hickey who had scored 4 Bologna Serie A goals that season before Henderson's strike versus Sassuolo.
+If again discounting Joe Baker, that goal made Henderson the fifth Scot to score in Italy's Serie A. Henderson was again behind Law, Jordan and Souness, and now also Aaron Hickey who had scored 4 Serie A goals for Bologna that season before Henderson's strike versus Sassuolo.
 Empoli lost that Sassuolo game 5–1, conceding three goals after Mattia Viti's 60th minute sending off.
 Henderson scored in Serie A again that season, on 24 April 2022 at home versus Napoli.
 Henderson joined the fray as a 61st-minute substitute with his team 2–0 down.
 His 80th-minute goal was the first of three his team scored to come back to win 3–2.

-Other stand out wins he played in that 2021-22 season were 1-0 victories at each of Juventus, Napoli (for a seasonal home and away double victory), and Atalanta.
-With Empoli 2-0 and 3-2 up at Lazio in January, Lazio's Sergej Milinković-Savić's 90+3rd minute goal earned a 3-3 draw.
-Henderson and goalkeeper Guglielmo Vicario were the only two to play in all 38 Empoli men's Serie A games that season.
+Other stand out wins he played in that 2021-22 season were 1–0 victories at each of Juventus, Napoli (for a seasonal home and away double victory), and Atalanta.
+With Empoli 2–0 and 3–2 up at Lazio in January, Lazio's Sergej Milinković-Savić's 90+3rd minute goal earned a 3–3 draw.
+Henderson and goalkeeper Guglielmo Vicario were the only two to play in all 38 of Empoli's Serie A games that season.
 19 year old Kristjan Asllani had his Serie A breakthrough playing in midfield with Henderson that season, earning a move to Inter.

 On 9 October 2022, he joined Souness as the second Scot to reach 50 men's Serie A appearances, when Empoli drew 1–1 at Napoli.
-On 4 February 2023 in a 2–0 defeat at Roma, Henderson's 57th Serie A appearance meant he surpassed Souness' tally of 56 to become the Scot to play in the most men's Serie A games.
+On 4 February 2023, in a 2–0 defeat at Roma, Henderson's 57th Serie A appearance meant he surpassed Souness' tally of 56 to become the Scot to play in the most Serie A games.
 His Serie A wins that season included 1–0 at Internazionale and 4–1 at home versus Juventus.
 He played in 64 Serie A games in this two-year spell at Empoli, taking his career Serie A appearances to 68 at this point.
 Empoli finished 14th in Serie A in both of these seasons.
 Henderson also notched 4 Coppa games in this Empoli stint.